dbenesh82/GxG_analyses/README.md

 # Main results

 I found that copepod activity was modified by infection - infected copepods were less active than uninfected copepods.
 Moreover, copepod activity, was affected by both host and parasite genotype, but there was not clear evidence for host-parasite genotype interactions.
-Three observations indicated that host behavior was chiefly determined by parasite genes: 1) no combinations of host and parasite genotype were unmanipulated
+Three observations indicated that host behavior was chiefly determined by parasite genes.

+*(1)* No combinations of host and parasite genotype were unmanipulated.

 ![Genotype x genotype interactions over time](figs/fig2.png)

-2) parasitism reduced the variation observed among copepod genotypes, and
+*(2)* Parasitism reduced the variation observed among copepod genotypes.

 ![Activity of copepod genotypes when uninfected and infected](figs/fig1a.png)

-3) within infected copepods, parasite genotype had twice as large an effect on behavior as host genotype
+*(3)* Within infected copepods, parasite genotype had twice as large an effect on behavior as host genotype.

 ![Activity of infected copepods separated by host or parasite genotype](figs/fig1b.png)

+I conclude that the altered behavior of infected copepods primarily represents the action of parasite genes and is an extended parasite phenotype.

 # Reference